franciscogfsm/Veterinary-Hotel-System/README.md

-Veterinary Hotel Management System
-Object-Oriented Programming Project
-A terminal-based Veterinary Hotel Management System written in Java.

-📋 Overview
-This application allows users to manage a Veterinary Hotel, handling animals, employees, habitats, vaccines, and more.
-It is a text-based system designed for an Object-Oriented Programming course and is fully implemented in Java with a modular architecture.

-The interface and internal documentation are in Portuguese.
+Veterinary Hotel Management SystemObject-Oriented Programming ProjectA terminal-based Veterinary Hotel Management System written in Java.📋 OverviewThis application allows users to manage a Veterinary Hotel, handling animals, employees, habitats, vaccines, and more.
+It is a text-based system designed for an Object-Oriented Programming course and is fully implemented in Java with a modular architecture.The interface and internal documentation are in Portuguese.✅ FeaturesFile Management – Create, open, and save hotel state files.Season Management – Advance the current season in the simulation.Global Satisfaction – Calculate and display overall guest (animal) satisfaction.Animal Management – Add, update, and manage animal information.Employee Management – Manage hotel staff including handlers and veterinarians.Habitat Management – Create and organize habitats for animals.Vaccine Management – Manage vaccine stock and applications.Consultations – View reports of vaccinations and animal care history.Search Functionality – Search through animals, staff, and habitats.🧾 Main Menu ExampleMain Menu

-✅ Features
-File Management – Create, open, and save hotel state files.

-Season Management – Advance the current season in the simulation.

-Global Satisfaction – Calculate and display overall guest (animal) satisfaction.

-Animal Management – Add, update, and manage animal information.

-Employee Management – Manage hotel staff including handlers and veterinarians.

-Habitat Management – Create and organize habitats for animals.

-Vaccine Management – Manage vaccine stock and applications.

-Consultations – View reports of vaccinations and animal care history.

-Search Functionality – Search through animals, staff, and habitats.

-🧾 Main Menu Example
-mathematica
-Copiar
-Editar
-Main Menu
  1 - New File
  2 - Open File
  3 - Save File